 The web interface is the most handy way to observe flight data.
 It is the same web page as the one used to control drone’s internals.
 See Tuning of drone internals at runtime - interfaces.

-Note that the http port may be different from 9002 in the following cases:
+This command opens the address @http://localhost:<port>@.
+The HTTP port being generally 9002.
+Note that this port may be different from 9002 in the following cases:

 - multiple instances of sphinx are running in parallel on the host